mylonasc/tf_gnns/README.md

 It implements some alternative design constraints from `graph_nets` taking advantage of some facilities keras provides to make complex models easily and without large drops in performance.

-In `tf_gnns` there are not many restrictions on what may a node function, an edge function and an aggregation function.
+In `tf_gnns` there are not many restrictions on what may a node function, an edge function and an aggregation function be.
 Moreover, very few sanity checks are performed so it is possibly easier to make a mistake if you do not know what you are doing exactly.
 Nevertheless, it is potentially easier to implement advanced features while (potentially) having better supervision on what is going on if you are familiar with the functional API of `tf.keras` (hence *hackable*).